Geometric Hardy inequalities on the Heisenberg groups via convexity: Abstract

 \section{Abstract}

 We prove $L^p$-Hardy inequalities with distance to the boundary for domains in the Heisenberg group $\H^n$, $n\geq 1$.
 Our results are based on a certain geometric condition.
 This is first implemented for the Euclidean distance in certain non-convex domains.
 It is then implemented for the distance defined by the gauge quasi-norm related to the fundamental solution of the horizontal Laplacian when the domain is a half-space or a convex polytope.
 Finally it is implemented for the Carnot-Carath\'eodory distance on half-spaces and arbitrary bounded convex domains of $\H^n$.
 In all cases the constant $((p-1)/p)^p$ is obtained.
-In the more general context of a stratified Lie group of step two we study the superharmonicity and the weak $H$-concavity of the Euclidean distance to the boundary, thus obtaining an alternative proof for the $L^2$-Hardy inequality on convex domains.
+In the more general context of a stratified Lie group of step two we study the $p$-superharmonicity and the weak $H$-concavity of the Euclidean distance to the boundary, thus obtaining an $L^p$-Hardy inequality on bounded convex domains which generalises previous results.